Abdul Mu'iz Sisa: Youth

+Senior

 Abdul Mu'iz was selected for the 2018 World Cup qualifying First Round for AFC two-legged clash against Chinese Taipei in March 2015.
-He started both legs in a 1-2 aggregate loss.
-He appeared in friendlies against Singapore and Cambodia later that year, scoring with a chip in the former game.
+He started both legs in a 1–2 aggregate loss.
+He appeared in friendlies against Singapore and Cambodia later that year, scoring his first international goal with a chip in the former game.

 Abdul Mu'iz was selected by the national team for the 2018 AFF Suzuki Cup qualification matches against Timor-Leste in early September.
 He came on in the second half of the first leg which was a 3–1 loss in Kuala Lumpur on 1 September.
 He was a starter at left-back in the return leg at Hassanal Bolkiah National Stadium the following week, the match resulted in a 1–0 win which was not enough to send Brunei to the group stages of the Suzuki Cup.

 In June 2019 Abdul Mu'iz was to be recalled to the national team by Robbie Servais for the 2022 World Cup qualification matches, but he decided to decline due to unspecified reasons.

 Abdul Mu'iz was selected for the Wasps for the two-legged 2022 AFF Mitsubishi Electric Cup qualifying matches against Timor-Leste in Bandar Seri Begawan in early November 2022.
 He started the second match which was a 1–0 loss to Brunei but still advanced to the group stages via a 6–3 aggregate win.
 He played twice in the tournament against the Philippines and Cambodia, both games ending 5–1 to the opponent.

 On 11 September 2023, Abdul Mu'iz started the away game against Hong Kong which finished 10–0 to the home side.
 He was subsequently selected for the 2026 World Cup qualification matches against Indonesia the following month, and started the first leg in a 6–0 loss.
 The round ended with Brunei's elimination from the 2026 World Cup in a 0–12 aggregate.

 In September 2024, Mu'iz was selected to play for the Wasps at the play-off round for the 2027 AFC Asian Cup qualification matches scheduled the following year, involving a two-legged tie against Macau.
 He started both matches and played a big part in Brunei's two victories against the Macau selection, emerging victorious 4–0 on aggregate.
 Then in October 2024, he made two substitute appearances for Brunei at the 2024 ASEAN Championship qualification, where the Wasps were eliminated 0–1 on aggregate.
 The following month, he took the field in a 11–0 drubbing by Russia at an away friendly.

 After serving a year-long suspension from the national team, Mu'iz returned to the national side in the 2027 Asian Cup qualification match against Lebanon on 18 November 2025 at home in Bandar Seri Begawan, coming on in the second half in a 0–3 defeat.
+On 31 March 2026 in the same competition, he was also a substitute in a 2–1 defeat away to Bhutan.